“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 We'll revisit this design shortly again in a moment, but now the second Cantwell model is beginning to look like something we might recognize.

-Notice in this iteration the detailing around the gun ports just behind the cockpit, which echo the B-17 gun ports Lucas had seen in Howard Hawks' Air Force (1943), as well as the aforementioned escape pods (three of which are missing).
+Notice in this iteration the detailing around the gun ports just behind the cockpit, which echo the B-17 gun ports Lucas had seen in Howard Hawks' Air Force (1943), as well as the aforementioned escape pods in red (three of which are missing).

 Cantwell's models were used to sell the befuddling screenplay, but Lucas also started bringing on storyboard artists, the first of which was Alex Tavoularis (hired mid-February 1975).